Esequiel378/walmart-challenge-deployment/README.md

 ## Description

-This repository exist with the propose of make the life easier while deploying the [Backend](https://github.com/Esequiel378/walmart-challenge-backend) and the [Frontend](https://github.com/Esequiel378/walmart-challenge-frontend) of this challenge in the same server
+This repository have the purpose of make the life easier while deploying the [Backend](https://github.com/Esequiel378/walmart-challenge-backend) and the [Frontend](https://github.com/Esequiel378/walmart-challenge-frontend) of this challenge in the same server